+This active road trip idea is the perfect combo of exercise and entertainment.
 When you’re ready to take a break from hiking, horseback riding, biking, rafting, and rock climbing in Jackson, head back to the hotel.
-Anvil (from $135 a night) organizes beer and spirits tastings, live music or game nights, and walking tours through the People’s Market (during the months it’s open).
+Anvil organizes beer and spirits tastings, live music or game nights, and walking tours through the People’s Market (during the months it’s open).

 The boutique hotel’s rooms are simple and cozy, and the minibars are stocked with local snacks from the Healthy Being Cafe & Juicery.
 By car, you’re minutes from Grand Teton National Park, one and a half hours from Yellowstone National Park, and eight hours from Glacier National Park in Montana.
 (Related: The Best Outdoor Adventure Clothes and Gear for Anyone Traveling to a National Park)

 Where: The Arnold House; Livingston Manor, New York